gmac/gemoji-parser/README.md

 # gemoji-parser

 The missing helper methods for [GitHub's Gemoji](https://github.com/github/gemoji) gem.
 This utility provides a parsing API for the `Emoji` corelib (provided by Gemoji).
-The parser includes quick tokenizers for transforming unicode symbols (🐠) into token symbols (`:tropical_fish:`), and arbitrary block replacement methods for custom formatting of symbols.
+The parser performs transformation of emoji symbols between unicode (🐠), token (`:tropical_fish:`), and emoticon (`:-D`) formats.
+It also provides arbitrary block replacement methods for transforming all symbols into custom display formats (such as image tags).

 ## Installation